Abstract: Safety Considerations in the Generation of Clinical Grade Autologous IPS Cell Lines

 “If you want to broaden your network and have fruitful exchanges with other field professionals from different ATMP backgrounds and countries, this is definitely the program for you.”

-In partnership with ANd&AT and Universidad de Granda, supported by an educational grant from Miltenyi, ISCT was delighted to launch the first ISCT Master Scholarship Program in 2021/2022.
+In partnership with ANd&AT and Universidad de Granada, supported by an educational grant from Miltenyi, ISCT was delighted to launch the first ISCT Master Scholarship Program in 2021/2022.

 Available to ISCT members in Europe, the program offers three full-tuition scholarships to enroll in the Master Degree or Specialization Degree in Manufacturing of Advanced Therapy Medicinal Products, offered by the University of Granada/ Andalusian Network for the design and translation of Advanced Therapies (ANd&tAT).